Penguins rally from early hole to defeat Bruins

 Simon got Pittsburgh on the scoreboard 1:27 later to cut it to 3-1 off a feed from behind the net by Crosby.
 The only goal of the second period came 33 seconds in.
 Blueger, just out of the penalty box, joined a three-on-two.
 He roofed a shot after Crosby's backward, between-the-legs pass.

-Johnson atoned for his inadvertent own goal when he tied it 3-3 with his first career shorthanded score at 1:41 of the third.
-Coming in as the trailer on a two-on-two, he scored on a short-side blast from the top of the left circle. --Field Level Media
+Johnson atoned for his inadvertent own goal when he tied it 3-3 with his first career short-handed score at 1:41 of the third.
+Coming in as the trailer on a two-on-two, he scored on a short-side blast from the top of the left circle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)